Walgreens CEO Pessina to step down, become executive chair

 Walgreens Boots Alliance Inc., based in Deerfield, Illinois, runs more than 9,200 stores in the United States and has more than 18,750 locations internationally.

-Pessina has been CEO since 2015, after Walgreens combined with European’s health and beauty retailer Alliance Boots to create the current company.
+Pessina has been CEO since 2015, after Walgreens combined with European health and beauty retailer Alliance Boots to create the current company.

 Follow Tom Murphy on Twitter: @thpmurphy